-Greenwich, a famous town known for its history, markets and student life.
-10 minutes on the southeastern overground from London bridge lies this beautiful town with full of different attractions for every individual’s taste.
-Greenwich is the place with residential properties but has a place within it called Cutty Sark, where lies the main markets, restaurants, University, views which you would go mad over and yes how can we forget the Greenwich Meridian time(GMT).
+Greenwich a famous town known for its history, markets and student life.
+Ten minutes on the southeastern overground from London Bridge lies this beautiful town with different attractions for every individual’s taste.
+Greenwich is a place with residential properties but has a place within it called Cutty Sark, where lies the main markets, restaurants, University, and views which you would go mad over, and yes, how can we forget the Greenwich Meridian time(GMT)?

 How to get here

 Overground Southeastern: 10 Mins from London Bridge

 Tube: Get off at North Greenwich(jubilee line) and take bus 188 or 129

 Boat: Take a Thames clipper from Central and get off at Cutty Sark Pier